cdransf/cdransf/README.md

 ### Cory Dransfeldt

 Hi, I’m Cory.
-I’m a developer, technology enthusiast and avid music music fan based in Southern California.
+I’m a developer, technology enthusiast and avid music music fan based in Camarillo, California.
 I went to school for business, but now work on the web.

 I have worked with a wide variety of companies, organizations and artists.